a-rey/CISCO_configs/README.md

 Modify delay:
 - `Router(config-if)#delay <delay in 10s of microseconds>`
   - Default delay can be seen with `Router#show int <int>`

+### EIGRP (IPv6)

+Same as IPv4 with the following notes:

+- EIGRP neighbors **do not** need to be in the same subnet (with global or unique local addresses) since they use link-local addresses to communicate directly instead
+  - When looking at the output of `show ipv6 eigrp neighbor` or `show ipv6 eigrp interfaces`, the IPv4 column for neighbor IP address has been replaced with an interface ID that is assigned locally
+- EIGRP RID is set **the same way** and selection priority is done **the same way** (_using IPv4 addresses_)
+  - If the device does not have an IPv4 address, you will need to set it
+- EIGRP uses `ipv6` instead of the `ip` configuration command for all the same commands
+- EIGRP uses interface configuration assignment to enable EIGRP on an interface
+  - `Router(config-if)#ipv6 eigrp <asn>`
+  - EIGRP **does not** allow the use of the `network` command to assign EIGRP enabled interfaces
+- EIGRP for IPv4's `224.0.0.10` is `FF02::A` in EIGRP IPv6 for neighbor relationship forming
+- EIGRP dual-stack has different values for the following traits for the IPv4 and IPv6 configuration:
+  - Equal/unqual load ballancing (`variance` & `maximum-paths`)
+  - Hello/hold timers
+  - **Not** metric calculation.
+This is configured per interface with `delay` and `bandwidth` commands and applies for **both** IPv4 and IPv6 EIGRP.

 ### Troubleshooting